Quote-request guide

 Write the exact quote fields the chatbot should collect: contact details, job type, location, timing, quantity, photos or notes, budget/range, and preferred callback path.

-Separate public price language from private estimation rules: starting price, minimum, range, quote required, human review, or no pricing shown.
+Separate public price language from controlled estimate rules: starting price, minimum, formula, range, quote required, review required, or no pricing shown.

 Add service pages, pricing pages, FAQs, policies, offer pages, and quote-process copy as the approved sources.